JavaRockstar/lines/content/pages/about.md

 title: About
 ---

-# MiningGuides
+# Mining Guides

-MiningGuides is a simplistic website that teaches you how to mine various cryptocurrencies.
+Mining Guides is a simplistic website that teaches you how to mine various cryptocurrencies.
 Our website created under a basic theme called Lines.

 ### Features

 - Minimalistic, clean and simple design
 - Responsive design
-- Inline CSS
-- Anchor headings
-- Tags
-- 404 page
-- Compressed CSS and HTML
-- 100/100 score on Lighthouse, Page Speed Insights & Webpagetest
-- Robots.txt
-- Atom & Json feeds
-- Sass
+- No Ads
-- Seo optimized (Twitter cards, Facebook Open Graph, Schema.org)
-- Ultra fast (Only ~2kb of CSS)
+- Our website is quick and is hosted directly from our Github repo.